lucasnorruva/ENTv4/docs/innovations.md

 ### Recovery/Delegation & Governance
 We will implement decentralized governance for DIDs.
 Enterprises issuing DPP credentials will define policies for DID rotation and revocation.
 Users can designate a set of trustees/delegates who can vouch to recover a lost key (as in CSIRO’s “Delegate List” pattern).
 Credential issuers will manage clear procedures for revocation (e.g. status lists) and recovery (e.g. multi-signature DID updates).
 All identity operations are auditable, on-chain, to provide trust without central authorities.

+## Cross-Border Compliance & Trade Enablement
+A global DPP must mesh with international trade and environmental rules:

+### WTO & Trade Facilitation
+The WTO’s Trade Facilitation Agreement (TFA) promotes digitization of customs documents and streamlined processes.
+DPPs naturally complement this by embedding product data in a digital format.
+For example, a customs officer could scan a DPP to instantly retrieve verified material origin and compliance certificates, accelerating clearance.
+More broadly, international forums are recognizing circular-economy provisions in trade deals.
+Our platform will support multi-regional “views”: a product’s DPP can simultaneously satisfy EU ESPR rules, OECD EPR guidelines, and the requirements of a new African circular trade pact.
+By encoding all relevant regulatory metadata, we enable smoother cross-border trade in green goods.

+### Basel Convention & Waste Controls
+Recent Basel Convention amendments (effective Jan 2025) strictly regulate e-waste: all exports of electrical/electronic scrap now require prior informed consent from the importer.
+DPPs will include jurisdictional status flags for such waste shipments.
+For instance, a sold-used electronics item would carry a passport entry noting whether its destination country is Basel-compliant.
+Smart contracts could even automatically halt a sale if proper consent certificates aren’t verified.
+In this way, DPPs enforce global waste trade rules at the product level.

+### OECD EPR Alignment
+Extended Producer Responsibility (EPR) is globally championed by OECD as making producers accountable across a product’s life.
+Many countries (EU, Japan, Canada, etc.) have EPR laws for electronics, packaging, vehicles, etc. Our DPP schema will have slots to record EPR data (fee deposits, return obligations) in a standardized way.
+For example, the passport can store proof of EPR registration or recycled-material credit.
+By mapping these to OECD’s guidance, a product can carry easily interpretable EPR credentials wherever it goes, simplifying compliance for exporters.

+### Dual-Schema Support
+Given divergent regional standards, our platform will support “profiles”.
+A product might have an EU-DPP view with ESPR data and an ASEAN-DPP view with regional circularity info, but they derive from the same underlying record.
+Tools will translate or extend the core passport to fit each jurisdiction’s schema, while maintaining one canonical source.
+This avoids duplicative systems: manufacturers register once and the DPP automatically surfaces the relevant data for each market.

+### Trusted Trade Registries
+Decentralized verifier registries can authenticate importers/exporters across borders.
+For instance, national customs agencies or chambers of commerce could issue “verified trader” DID credentials.
+A DPP transaction then only interacts with DIDs on these registries, providing instant proof of legitimacy.
+This prevents tampering: any attempt to forge an importer ID would fail cryptographic checks.
+Over time, a global web of importer/exporter DID registries (linked by blockchain anchors) could emerge, making trust machine-readable in cross-jurisdiction trade.

+### Dispute Resolution
+Blockchain-based smart contracts can also automate conflict handling.
+In the event of a compliance dispute (e.g. whether a recycled-material claim is valid across two countries), an on-chain arbitration mechanism can be triggered.
+Emerging platforms (like Kleros) use staked jurors to vote on claims.
+Our DPP framework could integrate such decentralized justice: disagreements over a DPP attribute could be sent to a neutral dApp.
+The contract would select certified jurors to review evidence (with all data immutably logged) and execute the decision automatically.
+This provides a transparent, cross-border dispute path without relying on any single legal system.

+By combining these forward-looking features—tokenized incentives, hardware-secured identities, AI-driven compliance, quantum-proof crypto, and global governance models—the DPP platform becomes a cutting-edge nexus of sustainability, trust and technology.
+This holistic, future-ready design not only meets today’s regulations, but also anticipates new paradigms, making our DPP system a compelling investment in a circular economy future.